ColeTMK/Basic-Discord.py-Bot/README.md

 If you want to have a different prefix than `!`, you can change it where it says `command_prefix="!"` to anything like `command_prefix="?"` or `command_prefix="."`, etc.

 ## 5.
 Now you can run your bot!
 Open up a new terminal and type `python bot.py`!
-You should then see `Discord Bot is now online!`
+You should then see `Discord Bot is now online!` pop up in the terminal in a few moments.

 Nextcord API: https://nextcord.readthedocs.io/en/latest/
 Nextcord GitHub Repo: https://github.com/nextcord/nextcord